History of Mexico: Teotihuacan

 The city is thought to have been established around 100 BCE and continued to be built until about 250 CE.
 The city may have lasted until sometime between the 7th and 8th centuries CE.
 At its zenith, perhaps in the first half of the 1st millennium CE, Teotihuacan was the largest city in the pre-Columbian Americas.
 At this time, it may have had more than 200,000 inhabitants, placing it among the world's largest cities in this period.
 Teotihuacan was even home to multi-floor apartment compounds built to accommodate this large population.

 The civilization and cultural complex associated with the site is also referred to as Teotihuacan or Teotihuacano.
-Although it is a subject of debate whether Teotihuacan was the center of a state empire, its influence throughout Mesoamerica is well documented.
+Although it is debated whether Teotihuacan was the center of a state empire, its influence throughout Mesoamerica is well documented.
 The ethnicity of the inhabitants of Teotihuacan is also a subject of debate.
 Possible candidates are the Nahua, Otomi or Totonac ethnic groups.
 Scholars have also suggested that Teotihuacan was a multiethnic state.